jsenv/core/docs/users/b_dev.md

 - Support any directory structure, allowing to put **all** source files into their own directory
 - Can serve any number of html files, you are not limited to a single _index.html_.
 - The code served is compatible with main browsers of the market, even old versions
-- Instruct browser to autoreload when a file is saved
+- Instruct browser to autoreload when a file is saved, with support for hot reloading

 # 1. How to start dev server